“Katz’s world—of animals and humans and their combined generosity of spirit—is a place you’re glad you’ve been.” —The Boston Globe

 Rose in a Storm (novel excerpt)

 Rose knew -though Sam did not -hat there was a coyote den across the road in the woods, practically in the shadow of the farmhouse.

 She ran down to the road beside the farmhouse.
 She never stopped to look for cars or trucks, which only registered when she heard their sound.
 When they did get her attention, she herded or chased, then tried to run them off.

 Sam was always excited and unhappy when she was near the road, yelling at her to come back, or to stop when she chased after cars and trucks.
 She did not understand his alarm.
-Rose was attunded to Sam, and obeyed almost all of his commands instantly, but this was one command she often disregarded.
-Her instincts overwhelmed her experience, even her judgement.
+Rose was attuned to Sam, and obeyed almost all of his commands instantly, but this was one command she often disregarded.
+Her instincts overwhelmed her experience, even her judgment.

 Why do people love their dogs?

 Evidence of this affection is ancient: fossils show a relationship between humans and wolflike canines half a million years ago.
 The domestication of dogs apparently dates back at least 12,000 years, when a puppy was buried in the Middle East in a coffin with a human, who was positioned with his hand around the dog.